JustinHorn/joyofcode/features.md

 improvements:
-formValue should recieve an object
+setFormValue should recieve an object

 split up form handler